etu-wiki/etu-cli/README.md

 ```

 IPFS is supported as well.

 ```bash
 etu sample.jpg --ipfs
 ```

 By default etu files will be cleared each time local server is closed.
-To avoid that, use --durable option.
+To avoid that, use --durable option

 ```bash
 etu sample.jpg --durable
 ```

 To resume durable etu session, use previous cmd again or simple use etu --durable

 ```bash
 etu --durable
 ```